 Where to grow your Pear Trees

 Pear trees are best planted in a warm, sheltered spot in full sun or partial shade - ideally against a south or west facing wall where they’ll be protected against frost.
 For growing in pots, choose a sunny, sheltered position on a patio and bring the pots indoors during the colder months.
 Pears prefer a well drained soil with a PH tending towards the acidic.

 Pear Tree Care Tips

-For expert advice on planting, growing and supporting your Apple trees, see our Full Care Guide.
+For expert advice on planting, growing and supporting your Pear trees, see our Full Care Guides on our Knowledge Page.